backstage/backstage/docs/getting-started/concepts.md

 description: High level of key concepts used in the Backstage project
 ---

-For new users to Backstage, there are certain concepts which are central to it's design and functionality.
+For new users to Backstage, there are certain concepts which are central to its design and functionality.
 Being an expert in each of these concepts is not necessary, however having a base understanding of each will make administering, configuring, and operating Backstage easier to understand.